MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 ### Why do I see Dataverse plan in select Microsoft 365 subscriptions?
 Is this related to Dataverse for Teams?

 No. A limited set of Dataverse capabilities were recently added to Microsoft 365 licenses to support service capabilities available (for example, Microsoft Project).
 A standalone Power Apps, Power Automate, or Power Virtual Agents plan is still needed to run apps/flows/bots with Dataverse.
-Review the [Common Data Service capabilities with Microsoft 365 licenses](/power-platform/admin/pricing-billing-skus#common-data-service-capabilities-with-microsoft-365-licenses) for more details on the feature.
+Review the [Dataverse capabilities with Microsoft 365 licenses](pricing-billing-skus.md#dataverse-capabilities-with-microsoft-365-licenses) for more details on the feature.

 > [!NOTE]
 > There is a service plan called *Dataverse for Teams* that is related to the Dataverse for Teams capabilities.
 This service plan is used by our platform for granting customer tenants Dataverse for Teams storage capacity and should not be deactivated.